gsarridis/InDistill/README.md

 # InDistill: Transferring Knowledge From Pruned Intermediate Layers

 This is a pytorch implementation of the InDistill method.
-Our paper can be found **here** (TODO: add the link)
+Our paper can be found [here](https://arxiv.org/pdf/2205.10003.pdf)

 InDistill enchances the effectiveness of the Knowledge Distillation procedure by leveraging the properties of channel pruning to both reduce the capacity gap between the models and retain the information geometry.
 Also, this method introduces a curriculum learning based scheme for enhancing the effectiveness of transferring knowledge from multiple intermediate layers.